rjeschmi/puppet-backupninja/README.md

 and has next to no testing except for my very narrow usecase.
 It also is update to be a bit closer to the Puppet Style Guide, though I'm sure I've violated it too.

-That said this is a great project to build off of.
+That said this should be a great project to build off of.
 I will be uploading docs on how to get it up and running, and I encourage you to download it and change the options, add new ones, and send me pull requests.
 Please yell at me if anything looks idiotic, it probably is.